AdamLotfalla/Notelet/README.md

 Notelet is a notetaking app built upon stickynotes. it is my first experience in windows app development using wxWidgets in C++.

-The app currently offers only stickynotes with all of their functionalities but I aim to add other features like to-do lists and images
+The app currently offers only stickynotes with all of their functionalities but I aim to add other features like annotation and images

 ## Test the app
-Watch a demo video [here](https://drive.google.com/file/d/1Ewvd04BcNNxMeVvaZ1t5m0JgaQ1zVXXC/view?usp=sharing) , or download the program for this [drive](https://drive.google.com/drive/folders/1eHFIcFspGgeAo4dQFW-o4aptjiVGgcJl?usp=sharing)
+Watch a demo video [here](https://drive.google.com/file/d/1TVw4F6kulGVK57ZKp9LZ-EN0cC3JiGdy/view?usp=drive_link) , or download the program for this [drive](https://drive.google.com/drive/folders/1eHFIcFspGgeAo4dQFW-o4aptjiVGgcJl?usp=sharing)

 ## Basic controls